qqq-wisc/qmr-compiler-generator/README.md

             else 1.0
 ]
 ```

 TODO: figure out what's going on with steps and states, my understanding is that they were the same thing, but I believe that in the paper they use `State.map`
-TODO: figure out how this section is going to work.
-My goal is to first introduce basic concepts like mapping, routing, step, transitions, gate, realizations and then build up from there.

 The two most basic components of a MAROL file are
-    (1) `GateRealization`: A gate realization is the way a specific gate needs to be routed on a given architecture.
+    1. `GateRealization`: A gate realization is the way a specific gate needs to be routed on a given architecture.
 In the above see that in order to realize a CX gate in NISQ, the routed gate must be adjacent.
 A more interesting example of gate realization in the SCMR archicature is given after this.
-    (2) `Transition`: A transition is the operation between steps, which are like atomic "pieces" of mapping and routing.
+    2. `Transition`: A transition is the operation between steps, which are like atomic "pieces" of mapping and routing.
 Transitions are generally expensive and in the above example represent a swap between adjacent qubits in the architecture, as in NISQ CX gates need to occur between edge-adjacent qubits.
 Because of their cost, a cost function is used to measure how expensive a transition is for a given architecture.

 MAROL in fact mostly uses a functional paradigm.
 So, in the above, the attributes `GateRealization.realize_gate`, `Transition.apply` and `Transition.cost` are in fact functions, and take implicit parameters, for example `Location`.